HarvardMapCollection/tutorials/qgis/join/index.md

 ![Screenshot of ](media/5.png)

-Here, we can see that for each row, which represents a single GIS `feature` (in this case, the polygon outline of a town), included are some basic facts (the columns) about that town.
-Here, those attributes (columns) include town name, town ID,population count, etc.
+Here, we can see that for each row, which represents a single GIS `feature` (in this case, a town), there are some basic facts (each column) about that town.
+Included here are town name, town ID, population count, etc.

 Besides this basic information and the GIS feature shapes, this dataset is not entirely useful for mapping any meaningful statistics.